Lab 2 Exploring Data Remix

 Q3c.

-Which of the six variables in the gapminder data frame may be most important in impacting the overall life expectancy statistics?
+Other than ‘year’, which of the six variables in the gapminder data frame may be most important in impacting the overall life expectancy statistics?
 Explain why you believe that.

 Your answer here: